Mikhail Lavrentyev: Mid career

-One of Lavrentiev's scientific interests was the physics of explosive processes, in which he had become involved when doing defense work during World War II.
+One of Lavrentyev's scientific interests was the physics of explosive processes, in which he had become involved when doing defense work during World War II.
 A better understanding of the physics of explosions made it possible to use controlled explosions in construction, the best-known example being the construction of the Medeu Mudflow Control Dam outside of Almaty in Kazakhstan.

 In Siberia

-Mikhail Lavrentiev was one of the main organizers and the first Chairman of the Siberian Division of the Russian Academy of Sciences (in his time the Academy of Sciences of the USSR) from its founding in 1957 to 1975.
+Mikhail Lavrentyev was one of the main organizers and the first Chairman of the Siberian Division of the Russian Academy of Sciences (in his time the Academy of Sciences of the USSR) from its founding in 1957 to 1975.
 The foundation of the Siberia's "Academic Town" Akademgorodok (now a district of Novosibirsk) remains his most widely known achievement.

 Six months after the decision to found the Siberian Division of the USSR Academy of Sciences Novosibirsk State University was established.
 The Decree of the Council of Ministers of the USSR was signed January 9, 1958.
 From 1959 to 1966 he was a professor at Novosibirsk State University.

-Lavrentyev was also a founder of the Institute of Hydrodynamics of the Siberian Division of the Russian Academy of Sciences which since 1980 has been named after Lavrentiev.
+Lavrentyev was also a founder of the Institute of Hydrodynamics of the Siberian Division of the Russian Academy of Sciences which since 1980 has been named after Lavrentyev.